 The Board of Directors meetings also constitute an opportunity for major cities to exchange knowledge and experiences:

-- 2012 Board of Directors meeting and Innovation Awards in Guangzhou
+- 2012 Annual Meeting and Innovation Awards in Guangzhou

 - 2014 11th World Congress and 5th Metropolis Awards in Hyderabad